 FDP_PPR_EXT.1.1 The TSF shall allow an authorized administrator to control VM access to the following physical platform resources: [assignment: list of physical platform resources the VMM is able to control access to].

-FDP_PPR_EXT.1.2 The TSF shall explicitly deny all Guest VMs access to the following physical platform resources: [selection: no physical platform resources, [assignment: list of physical platform resources to which access is explicitly denied]].
+FDP_PPR_EXT.1.2 The TSF shall explicitly deny all VMs access to the following physical platform resources: [selection: no physical platform resources, [assignment: list of physical platform resources to which access is explicitly denied]].

-FDP_PPR_EXT.1.3 The TSF shall explicitly allow all Guest VMs access to the following physical platform resources: [selection: no physical platform resources, [assignment: list of physical platform resources to which access is always allowed]].
+FDP_PPR_EXT.1.3 The TSF shall explicitly allow all VMs access to the following physical platform resources: [selection: no physical platform resources, [assignment: list of physical platform resources to which access is always allowed]].

 Application Note: